rlpowell/gless/README.md

 Gless expects that you're running tests under RSpec or Cucumber;
-significant modification would likely be required to make it run otherwise, as it uses RSpec's "should" extensively.
+significant modification would likely be required to make it run otherwise, as it uses RSpec's `should` extensively.

-The following should be sufficient to allow "rake build" to work:
+The following should be sufficient to allow all the rake tasks to
+run:

-    gem install yard-tomdoc watir-webdriver rspec
+    gem install yard-tomdoc redcarpet watir-webdriver rspec

-### External Deps ###

-* RSpec
-* yard and yard-tomdoc for documentation
-* mini\_magick and the imagemagick package for your OS if you want thumbnails in the logging
+In addition, you'll need the mini\_magick gem and the imagemagick OS package if you want thumbnails in the logging output.

-### Standard Libary Deps ###

-* FIXME: ??

 ## Tests ##

-Doesn't have any; if you can tell me how I should test something like this besides "just run the sample app", please feel free to suggest.
+Gless doesn't have any; if you can tell me how I should test something like this besides "just run the sample app", please feel free to suggest.

+## Docs ##

+Other than this readme, the internal API documentation is TomDoc markup, but using the YARD system.
+Various things you can do:

+* `rake doc`
+ + generate the documentation
+* `yard list` and `yard ri`
+ + command line access to the documentation
+* `yard server`
+ + pretty web interface to the documentation

+## Other ##

+FIXME: Add a description ofthe abstraction layers wiht examples.